About the award

 How to apply

-Applications are due November 22nd 2019 for this initial year.
-If you would like to apply for the Certificate in Indigenous Language Revitalization (CILR) Award, please download and fill out the application form and email it to the Certificate in Indigenous Language Revitalization Program Coordinator at email@example.com.
+Applications are due Nov.
+30, 2022.
+If you would like to apply for the CILR Award, please download and fill out the application form and email it to the program office at firstname.lastname@example.org.

 Award committee and guidelines

-The award committee will review the submissions and make a determination.
-The committee will consist of at least 3 of the 4 following representatives:
+The award committee will review the submissions and make a determination by Dec.
+16, 2022.
+The committee will consist of at least three of the four following representatives:

 The committee guidelines are as follows: